jim/carmen-demo-app/README.md

 ```

 Note that we're defaulting to a text field input when we don't have subregion
-information for a country.
-You may want different behavior in your application,
+information for a country, and that if we don't have a country at all, we show
-such as not rendering the input at all.
+a simple message.

 Now we will add a small script that replaces the subregion select when the country
 select's value changes.
 A wrapper div has been added to make this simpler.